 - In a large skillet or pot, heat oil over medium heat. mustard seeds, let it crackle.

 - Add chopped onions and cook for 3 to 5 minutes until they caramelize to light brown.
 Add grated ginger, minced garlic, and cook for a minute or two.

 - Throw in handful of curry leaves, cardamom pods, cloves, coriander, paprika, cumin, cayenne, turmeric, and curry powder.

 - Sprinkle a splash of water and let it cook until the oil is released.

 - Mix in air-fried Eggplant, and dry red chilies.
 Mix well.

 - Reduce the heat to low and cover the pot.
 Let it simmer for 20 minutes.

 - Add tamarind paste and continue to cook on low heat for 5 minutes.

 - Once the curry reaches a thick consistency

-airfryer bake Baking braised bread breadandcury Breads Breakfast brunch cast iron chicken Chicken curry coconut coconut milk cooking curry Dinner favorite things to eat flatbread food fresh salad good food goodfood healthy Ideas Leafy greens lentils lunch Mains mung beans naanandcurry plantbased Plant based pork reblogged Rice riceandcurry rice and curry seafood snacks spicy spicyfood Vegan yellow curry
+airfryer Asian cooking bake Baking braised bread breadandcury Breads Breakfast brunch cast iron chicken Chicken curry coconut coconut milk cooking Dinner favorite things to eat flatbread food fresh salad good food goodfood healthy Ideas Leafy greens lentils lunch Mains naanandcurry plantbased Plant based pork reblogged Rice rice and curry riceandcurry rice and curry meals seafood snacks spicyfood Sri Lankan food Vegan yellow curry